LSEG-API-Samples/Article.RDP.JavaScript.HTTP-Proxy/README.md

 You can use other libraries/tools to do proxy work for you like this [Refinitiv-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp](https://github.com/Refinitiv-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp) project that uses [Angular](https://angular.io/) platform as a proxy on the client-side.

 **Note**:
 Let me remind you again, this proxy implementation aims for Development and POC purposes only.
 It is not recommended for Production use.
-You may use the de-facto server like [Nginx](https://www.nginx.com/) for the reverse proxy in your environment.
+You may use a de-facto server like [Nginx](https://www.nginx.com/) for the reverse proxy in your environment.
 Alternatively, you may use [the RDP Implicit Grant](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis/tutorials#authorization-for-browser-based-applications).

 ## <a id="expressjs-proxy"></a>Express.js with HTTP-Proxy